RyanAmeri/blog/0007-deep-js-foundations-v3.md

 Because `var` was previously only bound by function scoping, and JavaScript designers did not want to change its behaviour and break old code (refer to section on backwards compatibility), var still does not observe block scoping and is only bound by function scope.

 And this difference in scope is the main difference between `var` with `let` and `const`.
 Now we know why these two new ways of declaring variables were added to JavaScript.
-With these new tools, we can write our previous IFFE example as:
+With these new tools, we can write our previous IIFE example as:

 ```js
 var name = "Ryan";